 Who we are

 SNAP Cymru offers free and independent information, advice and support to help get the right education for children and young people with all kinds of special educational needs (SEN) and disabilities.
-SNAP Cymru gives free advice and support on a range of issues including assessments, statements of special educational needs, bullying, school attendance, exclusion, health and social care provision and discrimination.
+We give advice and support on a range of issues including assessments, statements of special educational needs, bullying, school attendance, exclusion, health and social care provision and discrimination.

 We also provide advocacy, disagreement resolution and training for young people, parents and professionals.

-SNAP Cymru has worked to facilitate partnership for over 20 years and have a wealth of knowledge and experience.
-SNAP Cymru holds the Community Legal Services Specialist Quality Mark (Education Advice) Investors in People Quality Mark, Investing in Volunteers Quality Mark and in 2012 was awarded The Queen’s Diamond Jubilee Volunteering award.
+SNAP Cymru has worked to facilitate partnership for over 34 years and has a wealth of knowledge and experience.
+We hold the Legal Aid Agency’s Specialist Quality Mark, Investing in Volunteers Quality Mark and were awarded The Queen’s Diamond Jubilee Award for Voluntary Service.

 We are the leading provider of Parent Partnership and Disagreement Resolution Services in Wales, and have developed representation and advocacy services for children and young people, parents and carers.
 SNAP Cymru works with the twenty two Local Authorities in Wales.
-We also work closely with Social Services, Health, LEAs, Schools, Social Care providers, Careers Wales, DWP and Third Sector Partners.
+We also work closely with Social Services, Health, Schools, Early Years Providers, Social Care providers, Careers Wales and Third Sector partners.

 Who can we help?

-All Families, Children and Young people who have or may have Additional Learning Needs, including Special Educational Needs / Disabilities, and other barriers e.g. children in need, disaffection, poverty, deprivation, English or Welsh as a second language who live in Wales.
-Carers, Professionals, and others who support Children and Young people including Schools, Colleges and other Community Education Establishments.
+All families, children and young people who live in Wales who have, or may have, Additional Learning Needs, including Special Educational Needs or Disabilities and other barriers to education e.g. children in need, disaffection, poverty, deprivation or English or Welsh as a second language.
+We also can help carers, professionals and others who support children and young people including schools, colleges and other community education establishments.